 Regarding access to detention orders, asylum seekers in detention will often not have the detention order on them or the latest detention order in case of renewal.
-If they request the detention order, which may be kept in individual files in the offices of the centre, they will be provided with it, however in 2021 and 2022 cases were identified in Police Holding Cells where the detention order was issued or communicated to detainees with delays reaching 2-3 weeks.[3]
-There have also been instances, where NGOs request to review the detention orders of their beneficiaries and the police refuse to provide these to the NGOs or even to the detainees themselves.[4]
+If they request the detention order, which may be kept in individual files in the offices of the centre, they will be provided with it, however in 2021, 2022 and 2023 cases were identified in Police Holding Cells (PHC) where the detention order was issued or communicated to detainees with delays reaching 2-3 weeks.[2]
+There have also been instances, where NGOs request to review the detention orders of their beneficiaries and the police refuse to provide these to the NGOs or even to the detainees themselves.[3]

 Until 2021, all detention orders reviewed included only the wording of the article and, although it was stated that an individual assessment had been carried out, there were no individual facts or reasons for detention or any other reference, justification or findings of an individual assessment.
 Furthermore, the detention order would refer to “objective criteria” but there was no mention or analysis on what those objective criteria were and how they are applied or justified in the individual case.
-This raised concerns from the IPAC, and Judges would often comment that the detention orders did not have adequate justification even if detention was not considered illegal and instructed the CRMD to review them.[5]
+This raised concerns from the IPAC, and Judges would often comment that the detention orders did not have adequate justification even if detention was not considered illegal and instructed the CRMD to review them.[4]
 As a result, since late 2021 detention orders list the reasons for which detention has been ordered (e.g. illegal entry, delay in applying for asylum, convicted for criminal offence, lack of travel document or address).
 However, there is no mention of the facts of the case or an individual assessment on how these reasons justify detention.
-The situation in 2022 remained the same.[6]
+The situation in 2022 and 2023 remained the same.[5]

 Detention orders also include a brief description of the right to challenge the order by recourse before the Administrative Court or the IPAC, as well as the right to apply for legal aid but do not mention the right to submit a Habeas Corpus application to challenge the duration of detention.
 Moreover, there is no information on the procedure to be followed to access these remedies, including legal aid.
 The administrative order is usually issued in English and/or in Greek, and it is never provided in a language the applicant is known to understand.

 In Menogia, detainees are given a list of lawyers and a general leaflet available in many languages informing them of their rights and obligations in detention but this does not include information on the right to legal challenges and the right to legal aid and how to access this.
-However, from discussions with detainees it is evident that they do not have knowledge of the reasons for their detention or the legal challenges and legal options available and how to go about these.[7]
-In spite of claims by the CRMD that detainees are always provided written information regarding the grounds of their detention and their rights to challenge the detention orders, and that every reasonable effort is made to ensure that detainees receive the information in a language they understand,[8] little improvement has been made and the situation, as reflected in older reports, remains.[9]
+However, from discussions with detainees it is often evident that they do not have knowledge of the reasons for their detention and/or the legal challenges and legal options available and how to go about these.[6]
+In spite of claims by the CRMD that detainees are always provided with written information regarding the grounds of their detention and their rights to challenge the detention orders, and that every reasonable effort is made to ensure that detainees receive the information in a language they understand,[7] little improvement has been made and the situation, as reflected in older reports, remains.[8]

 For detainees in holding cells, access to court is problematic without a lawyer, including when trying to access legal aid.
 Contrary to Menogia, there are no clear procedures on how to request access to judicial procedures and no clear guidelines for the police officers to respond to such requests.
 The police officers stationed in holding cells are responsible only for guarding detainees whereas access to asylum procedures and access to Court for asylum seekers is the responsibility of the AIU.
 In the absence of clear procedures, police officers in holding cells often ignore the requests from detainees to access legal remedies or are late in notifying the AIU who will transfer detainees to court.
 Furthermore, there are also practical difficulties in transferring detainees from the various holding cells spread out across the country to the relevant courts that are only in Nicosia as it is more time consuming and requires more resources in comparison with transferring detainees from Menogia.
 This leads to practices varying widely between police stations and undue delays in granting access to legal remedies, or to applicants being left with no access to remedies due to deadlines elapsing.

 Throughout 2021 and 2022 interventions were made by the Cyprus Refugee Council toward the CRMD, the AIU, the Office of the Ombudsperson and the Asylum Service advocating for clear procedures to be put in place to ensure access to legal remedies.
 However, no progress was noted and individual cases required repeated interventions to ensure detainees in holding cell were transferred to court.
 On the contrary, the Cyprus Refugee Council has monitored instances where detainees were taken to Court to apply for legal aid, one day before the deadline of their appeal.
 The judge would grant the legal aid on the same day and the detainees had to find a lawyer to submit an appeal for them the next day.
 In another instance, the detainee in a holding cell was not given access to Court and therefore missed his deadline to appeal his detention.
 He was given access to Court several days after he was transferred to Menogia.
+There was no progress on the issue in 2023 and interventions were often required on individual cases for detainees to access remedies.

-Regarding legal remedies, according to national legislation, there are two legal remedies available to challenge detention for immigration purposes, whether detained under the Refugee Law or under the Aliens and Immigration Law for immigration/return purposes a recourse before the IPAC or Administrative Court depending on the legal basis of detention and a Habeas Corpus application before the Supreme Court.
+Regarding legal remedies, according to national legislation, there are two legal remedies available to challenge detention for immigration purposes, whether detained under the Refugee Law or under the Aliens and Immigration Law for immigration/return purposes: a recourse before the IPAC or Administrative Court depending on the legal basis of detention and a Habeas Corpus application before the Supreme Court.

 Recourse